Aidkit Logo

 Categories of cookies we use

-• Strictly Necessary cookies (always on) keep the site secure and running.
+• Strictly Necessary cookies (always on) to keep the Site secure and running.

-• Marketing & Identity Tracking cookies (optional) support ads, and—if you explicitly consent—enable contact-level identification by approved providers.
+• Marketing & Identity Tracking (optional) for ads/personalization and, if you allow it, contact-level identification by approved providers.

-• Personalization cookies: (optional) remember your preferences to make your experience smoother and more tailored
+• Personalization cookies (optional) to remember your preferences to make your experience smoother and more tailored.

 Vendors we use